Bashar-Ahmed/Library/Readme.md

         </VirtualHost>

     Save and Close this file<br>
-    Now, your system hosts file will open<br>
-    Insert the following line to the end of the file :

-        127.0.0.1      library.local

-    Save and Close this file

 Your setup is now complete<br>
-Run [Central Library](library.local/) or "library.local/" on your browser to view the project.
+Run "library.local/" on your browser to view the project.